Spears, Johnson lead No. 19 Tulane past Tulsa, 27-13 - WHIZ News

 Tulane (8-1, 5-0 American Athletic Conference) had lost the past two meetings with Tulsa (3-6, 1-4) in overtime, but controlled this one with a dominant running game.

-The Hurricane gained 357 yards on the ground, with Spears and Johnson each running the ball 14 times.
+The Green Wave gained 357 yards on the ground, with Spears and Johnson each running the ball 14 times.

+“Our offensive line did a terrific job,” Tulane coach Willie Fritz said.
+“Bodies on bodies is a big part of it.”

 Tulsa had won seven of the first eight home games with Tulane.